dgurnick/decouple_and_purge/README.md

 > Me.
 Birds.
 Ants.
 All the same.
 > Looking for a place to happen and finding stops along the way.

 > This is a walking C-Am progression.
+Another light song.
+Perhaps too light.
+Let's adjust.

 ``` text
 I can't deny